Social Inequality Research

 Two-year grants of up to $150,000 will be awarded to qualified organizations.

-To be eligible, organizations must be considered a nonprofit organization under Section 501(c)(3) of the Internal Review Code.
+To be eligible, organizations must be considered nonprofit under Section 501(c)(3) of the Internal Review Code.

-The foundation encourages methodological variety, but all proposals should have a well-developed conceptual framework and research design.
+The foundation encourages methodological variety, but all proposals should have well-developed conceptual frameworks and research designs.
 Analytical models should be specified and research questions and hypotheses should be clearly stated.
 Awards are available for research assistance, data acquisition, data analysis, and investigator time for conducting research and writing up results.